Kabe0/deluge-windscribe/README.md

-# Deluge OpenVPN Container
+# Deluge Windscribe Container

-Handles running a Deluge instance along side the OpenVPN service.
+Handles running a Deluge instance along side the Windscribe service.
-If the OpenVPN function is enabled, it is required to configure the VPN itself.
+If the Windscribe function is enabled, it is required to configure the VPN itself.
 To simplify the process, config.ovpn files are used

 The container will read the address and port details defined in the